150-126-Great Vocals

 Writer/Composer: Henryk Gorecki (1976)

-This is the longest piece attached to our music links.
+Link - Original recording, the longest piece attached to our music links.

 139. MARBLE HALLS “Bohemian Girl” (1991)